sepsis-omics/mcgill-si-2018/README.md

-# McGill tutorials.
+# McGill SI 2018

-Tutorials for genomic epidemiology and microbial genomics.
+Tutorials for microbial genomics and genomic epidemiology.

 ## Deployment